-So, we need to step into our confidence, own our badass mom rolls and continue to do our best and leave the judging to the rest (without letting that effect us either, since this is also in our control).
+So, we need to step into our confidence, own our badass mom rolls, and continue to do our best and leave the judging to the rest (without letting that affect us either since this is also in our control).

 I’ve gathered some quotes/statements from other Badass Moms and I hope they inspire you to recognize how badass you are!

-“I’m a badass mom because I’ve taught my kids how to start businesses and what it takes.
-They love helping me label my creams, come up with new scents and update the website.
-And I love that my son sees me speak from the stage about women and money, and our right to Redefine Success as we see fit.
-I’m raising my kids who believe the sky’s the limit and who know that women are an important part of the business world.
-I love that.” – Sarah Walton
+“I’m a badass Mom because I’ve taught my kids how to be independent, especially when it comes to their own incomes.
+My son ran his own chewing gum business for years and my daughter has her own YouTube channel.
+I love that!
+They enjoy helping me create content for my courses, they listen when I practice my talks and my daughter is even the voice of my podcast introduction.
+I’m so grateful that my son sees me speak from the stage about women and money, and our right to create our own destinies.
+I’m raising my kids who believe the sky’s the limit and who know that women are an important part of the business world.” —Sarah Walton

-“I’m a badass mom because I took a leap and started my own business; I’m not always home for dinner or bedtime.
-I plan events so I am helping people celebrate.
+“I’m a badass Mom because I took a leap to start my own business.
+I’m not always home for dinner or bedtime.
+I plan events so I’m helping people celebrate.
 But my kids are clean, fed, loved, and we celebrate each success we have in a special way!
-I am showing my body a woman can be her own boss and have a happy family!
-Let’s not forget the glass of wine accompanying me on my journey–LOL” – Anita Belle
+I am showing “my body” a woman can be her own boss and have a happy family!
+Let’s not forget the glass of wine accompanying me on my journey–LOL.” —Anita Belle

 “When my first son was born, I tried to do everything ‘right’ and I was miserable.
 I loved my son more than anything, but I missed ‘me.’
 I missed dressing up and wearing heels and going out with girlfriends.
 When my second son was born, I made the decision that I couldn’t lose myself in motherhood.
-I need to work, feel productive and enjoy a social life outside of my home, in order to fully enjoy being a mom.
-It’s not easy or without the guilt, but everyone is happier for it.” – Vanessa Coppes
+I need to work, feel productive, and enjoy a social life outside of my home, in order to fully enjoy being a Mom.
+It’s not easy or without the guilt, but everyone is happier for it.” —Vanessa Coppe

-“Badass Moms love unconditionally with all their heart.
-Through happiness and fears and anger and tears; they do whatever is best for their children no matter what anyone else thinks.
-I’m a badass mom because of this and I now you are too.” – Jodi Ciampa
+“Badass Moms love unconditionally with all their hearts.
+Through happiness, fears, anger, and tears; they do whatever is best for their children no matter what anyone else thinks.
+I’m a badass Mom because of this and I know you are too.” —Jodi Ciampa

-“I am a bad ass Mom because I am showing my three sons how to live your life with passion and purpose.
-Sure, the house gets messy and dinner is not always home made, but they have a mom who is LIT UP doing what she loves.
-That to me is the most inspirational lesson” -Mallika Malhortra
+“I am a badass Mom because I am showing my three sons how to live your life with passion and purpose.
+Sure, the house gets messy and dinner is not always homemade, but they have a Mom who is LIT UP doing what she loves.
+That to me is the most inspirational lesson.” —Mallika Malhotra

 End the guilt.
 You’re not a bad mom.
 You’re badass mom, along with me!